 As the main provider of workers’ compensation insurance in Queensland, we also have a responsibility to maintain the financial viability of the workers’ compensation fund in this state.

-Our current fee model for private hospital services is based on individual contracts with these hospitals across Queensland.
-The variety and complexity of these contracts makes it difficult to achieve consistent pricing and service delivery.
-It also hinders our flexibility to respond quickly to emergent events (e.g. extending the use of telehealth services during the COVID-19 pandemic).
+Our fee model for private hospital services prior to 1 December 2021 was based on individual contracts with private hospitals across Queensland.
+The variety and complexity of those contracts made it difficult to achieve consistent pricing and service delivery.
+It also hindered our flexibility to respond quickly to emergent events (e.g. extending the use of telehealth services during the COVID-19 pandemic).

-The introduction of a Private Hospital Services Table of Costs will require private hospitals providing services to patients with a workers' compensation claim, to invoice for services in line with item numbers and fees listed in the table of costs.
-The scheduled fees will be the maximum payable.
+The Private Hospital Services Table of Costs, effective 1 December 2021, requires private hospitals providing services to patients with a workers' compensation claim, to invoice for services in line with item numbers and fees listed in the table of costs.
+The scheduled fees are the maximum payable.

 The table of costs will be maintained in a similar manner to our current Medical and Allied Health Tables of Costs with annual and/or interim reviews.
 This will ensure fees and services are in line with relevant industry and economic factors such as CPI and wage indexes.